Nic30/hdlConvertor/README.md

 [ROADMAP](https://drive.google.com/file/d/1zyegLIf7VaBRyb-ED5vgOMmHzW4SRZLp/view?usp=sharing)

-The System Verilog and VHDL parser for Python written in C++.
+The System Verilog and VHDL parser for Python/C++ written in C++.
 This library parses all HDL languages to a single AST so other libraries does not have to care about Verilog/VHDL differences.

 This project was extracted from [HWT](https://github.com/Nic30/hwt).
 There is also Java version.
 But it seems that there is no use for it.

-This project use a ANTLR4.
-Currently, there is no universal way of distributing ANTLR4 library (c++ runtime) known to me.
-To make your live easier I included it to this package for you.

 ## Installation
 ```
+# note that only last 2 are really required rest is downloaded automatically as dependency
-sudo apt install build-essential uuid-dev cmake default-jre
+sudo apt install build-essential uuid-dev cmake default-jre libantlr4-runtime-dev antlr4
 sudo pip3 install -r requirements.txt

 sudo pip3 install hdlConvertor